Tom Baker’s final story begins in a motorway layby.

 Sue: And now he sounds like bloody Mutley!

-The Doctor is the only person who can stop the Master.
-He heads out to the gantry, which is beginning to tilt at a very dangerous angle.
+The Doctor is the only person who can stop the Master, so he heads for the gantry, even though it’s beginning to tilt at a very dangerous angle.

-Sue: It’s all gone a bit silly, now.
+Sue: This is a bit silly.
 And the chroma has frozen behind him as well.
-That’s not good, is it?
+That can’t be good.

 The Doctor attacks the computer connection with a wrench.